 Wine in the Evening

-You won’t need to leave town for a fine meal — from the authentic and rustic Blue Mountain Pizza and Brew Pub (and music) to the newer Twisted Laurel for pizza, gyros, lasagna and Greek salads, to the global Italian cuisine of Glass Onion, lunch or dinner can come in many forms.
+You won’t need to leave town for a fine meal — from the authentic and rustic Blue Mountain Pizza and Brew Pub (and music) to Twisted Laurel for pizza, gyros, lasagna and Greek salads, to the global Italian cuisine of Glass Onion, lunch or dinner can come in many forms.
 Relax on the large deck at Soba Sushi and Noodles, or for a quick burger or BLT, try the homey Main Street Grill (the walls are plastered with photos of customers’ dogs.)